 10. If I let you run this business for a year, what would you change?

 “This lets me know two things: First, did the candidate actually research my company?
 If they can’t answer the question, then they probably didn’t, which usually isn’t a good sign.
 Second, the question lets me know what a candidate might do in my business if left unsupervised.
-If our visions align or if I can see how their way of thinking can benefit the company, that’s a big plus.” – Tory Gray, CEO and digital marketing strategist at The Gray Dot Company
+If our visions align or if I can see how their way of thinking can benefit the company, that’s a big plus.” – Tory Gray, CEO and founder of The Gray Dot Company

 These questions are a jumping-off point.
 You want to tailor your HR interview questions to your company goals and the specific job position you are trying to fill.
-Avoid asking discriminating questions that violate equal employment laws (e.g., race, color, religion, national origin, sex, age, disability, etc.)
+Avoid asking discriminating questions that violate equal employment laws, such as race, color, religion, national origin, sex, age and disability.

 Importance of the HR interview

-Human resources does a lot more than simply resolve employee conflicts.
-An HR manager is responsible for functions like maintaining legal compliance; managing payroll; administering employee benefits; creating an employee handbook; developing company culture; and recruiting, hiring, and onboarding new employees.
-Because of this, it is essential that you conduct effective, legal, and non-biased HR interviews to ensure you have the right people in place to help run your business.
+HR does a lot more than simply resolve employee conflicts.
+An HR manager is responsible for important functions like maintaining legal compliance; managing payroll; administering employee benefits; creating an employee handbook; developing company culture; and recruiting, hiring and onboarding new employees.
+Because of this, you must conduct effective, legal and nonbiased HR interviews to ensure you have the right people in place to help run your business.

 An interview is a two-way street ― a candidate is interviewing you just as much as you are interviewing them.
 A good HR interview process with the right questions can attract the best HR professionals and ensure you do not make a bad hire.